 To summarize that work, the stock market is positively correlated with recessions.
 Over the last 100 years, every U.S. recession has had a corresponding drop in the stock market.
 The average decline in stock prices during a recession is -28%.

-In contrast, over the last approximately 70 years, there have been ten recessions.
-During those recessions, national multifamily apartments have remained +90% – 95% occupied.
+In contrast, over the last approximately 70 years, ten recessions have occurred.
+National multifamily apartments remained +90%—95% occupied during those recessions.
 Also, none of those recessions resulted in more than a one percent decline in occupancies.

-With apartments maintaining such high occupancy levels during recessionary times, it should come as no surprise that rent growth remained positive in nine out of ten of these recessions.
-In good times and in bad, in bull markets and in bear markets, apartments have performed well.
+With apartments maintaining such high occupancy levels during the recession, it should be no surprise that rent growth remained positive in nine of ten recessions.
+Apartments have performed well in good times and bad, in bull markets and in bear markets.

 37th Parallel’s Leading Real Estate Investment Fund

 As you can see, the evidence is clear.
-Real estate, particularly multifamily real estate, is an excellent diversification tool in a portfolio made up of stocks and bonds.
-It also performs well in recessionary times and is an excellent hedge against inflation.
+Real estate, particularly multifamily real estate, is an excellent diversification tool in a portfolio of stocks and bonds.
+It also performs well in recessionary times and is an excellent hedge against inflation

 Evidence-Based Investing Solutions